A Decorator for manifolds

 The properties mentioned above might form a hierarchy.
 For embedded manifolds, again, we might have just a manifold whose points are represented in some embedding.
 If the manifold is even isometrically embedded, it is embedded but also inherits the Riemannian metric by restricting the metric from the embedding to the corresponding tangent space under consideration.
 But it also inherits the functions defined for the plain embedding, for example checking some conditions for the validity of points and vectors.
 If it is even a submanifold, also further functions are inherited like the shortest_geodesic.

-We use a variation of Tim Holy's Traits Trick (THTT) which takes into account this nestedness of traits.
+We use a variation of Tim Holy's Traits Trick (THTT) which takes into account kind of traits.

 ManifoldsBase.AbstractDecoratorManifoldType